fluid-project/fluid-binder/README.md

         }
     }

-#### Example 1: Using "long notation" to handle a numeric model value.
+#### Example: Using "long notation" to handle a numeric model value.

 The following is an example of how model transformation rules are used in binding definitions: